IbrahimElshafey/LocalResumableFunction/_docs/_Thinking.md

 ﻿# Interscervices Waits
-* Share database between services
 * There is no broker/mediator
 	* If method called on service X and some waits matched:
 		* If wait in same service -> check match function and set data the resume function execution
 		* If wait in external service -> mark wait as matched and notify the external service
-	* Every serive handle it's waits
+	* Every serive handle it's own waits
 	* If wait is not owned by current service it will notify the owner service to handle it

-* Use hangfire on each service to
-	* Time wait
-	* Fire and forget method called
-	* Call another service to pass matched wait message

 * Use background tasks instead of hangfire
 	* Time wait